sriramrokkam/k8s-training/docker/Exercise 3 - Images and Dockerfiles.md

 }
 ```

-**Shortcut:** You can also download this configuration file from https://github.wdf.sap.corp/raw/slvi/docker-k8s-training/master/docker/res/ssl.conf.
+**Shortcut:** You can also copy this configuration file from training repository (./docker/res/ssl.conf).

 Again, with the help of the `COPY` directive, make sure that this file ends up in your image at `/etc/nginx/conf.d/ssl.conf`.